infor-design/enterprise-wc/src/ids-toolbar/README.md

 ## Description

 The Ids Toolbar is used for building highly-configurable Toolbars for sections of your application.
-It displays [buttons](../ids-button/README.md), hyperlinks, and other components in different alignable sections, along with contextual information about a workflow or process.
+It displays [buttons](../ids-button/README.md), hyperlinks, and other components in different align-able sections, along with contextual information about a workflow or process.

 The Ids Toolbar can also be responsive, intelligently hiding buttons that can't be shown on-screen, and displaying them in an overflow menu.